xBimTeam/XbimEssentials/README.md

 ## Licence

-The XBIM library is made available under the CDDL Open Source licence.
-See the licences folder for a full text.
+The XBIM library is made available under [the CDDL Open Source licence](LICENCE.md).

 All licences should support the commercial usage of the XBIM system within a 'Larger Work', as long as you honour the licence agreements.